-of us remember the day of the Hoffman fire, it was a devastating
+of us remember the day of the Hoffman fire, March 23, 1962, it was

 Many of the stores were built of wood

 frame and were very old, some dating back to the 1800’s.
 It

 took all of the Niles firefighters and several other departments

 There were several people in the Hoffman

 Store when it started and everyone got out except a 67 year old

 lady on the second floor who was over come with smoke and died there.